jigenda/video-react/README.md

 ## Developer

-Developed by Ronald Tuibeo - fullstack web developer.
+Developed by me - fullstack web developer.
 Enhancing my frontend skills in Reactjs in addition to my skills in Angular.
 I am also working my backend skills in Python, Golang, .Net Core and Elixir in addition to my 18 years PHP skills.

 ## Contact